UniMás: UniMás HD

 UniMás' master feed is transmitted in 1080i high definition, the native resolution format for Univision Communications' network television properties.
 However, twelve UniMás-affiliated stations – all but one of which is owned by Entravision Communications – currently transmit the network's programming in 480i standard definition, either due to technical considerations for affiliates of other major networks that carry programming from another network in high definition on their main channel or because a primary feed UniMás affiliate has not yet upgraded their transmission equipment to allow content to be presented in HD.

-What was then TeleFutura launched its high definition simulcast feed at 12:02 a.m.
+What was then TeleFutura launched its high definition simulcast feed, branded as TeleFutura HD, at 12:02 a.m.
 Eastern and Pacific Time on January 1, 2010, on its East and West Coast flagship stations in New York City and Los Angeles, WFUT/WFTY-DT and KFTR-DT (which, along with Univision, became the last two U.S. broadcast networks to begin offering their programming in HD).
 Most of the network's programming is presented in HD As of October 2015 (including most telenovelas; sports programs, including soccer events; newsmagazines; and most feature films, depending on the availability of high-definition "television" cuts of films) is broadcast by the network in high definition; exceptions exist with certain telenovelas, sitcoms and variety series as well as select children's programs aired as part of the network's weekend morning children's block produced prior to 2008 that air in reruns, which continue to be presented in their native 4:3 standard definition format.
 DirecTV began carrying the Eastern Time Zone feed of the HD simulcast nationwide on April 28, 2010; Dish Network subsequently added it two weeks later on May 12, 2010.
 TeleFutura's HD format was also rebranded as UniMás HD on January 7, 2013.